Skip to content

 Service

 // 1.
-Validate parent exists and belongs to tenant
+Validate parent exists, belongs to tenant, AND is visible to the caller

 const dept = await this.prisma.department.findFirst({